Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: PASAD Model Interpretation Discussion

 \section{\textit{PASAD} Model Interpretation Discussion}

-This section demonstrates how \textit{PASAD}’s inferences can be utilized to understand stuttering children’s speech and SMC differences from the others.
+This section discusses and demonstrates how \textit{PASAD}’s inferences can be utilized to understand stuttering children’s speech and speech-motor-control differences from the others.
 Understanding which Mel-spectrogram frequencies across time are important for each of the \textit{PASAD}’s inference generation is critical since they contribute most to differentiating a \textit{CWS}’s respective speech from others.
 We employ Kernel SHAP, a model-agnostic interpretation framework, that leverages \textit{PASAD}'s \textit{HyperNetwork} architecture to identify the critical Mel-spectrogram frequencies that $LSTM_{main}$ utilizes for \textit{CWS} vs. \textit{CWNS} inference generation.
-The following sections discuss the Kernel SHAP employment procedure, how different Mel-spectrogram frequencies (e.g., formants, $F0$) refer to the deviation in different speech-motor-control components (i.e., articulators) and demonstrate important distinct information identification from \textit{CWS}’s fluent speech through the \textit{PASAD}’s inference interpretation visualization.